DuyguT88/AutoTests/README.md

 a.
 How to run the tests locally;
-- Go project directory on the command prompt of your computer and run the following command which runs test suites parallel:
+- Go local project directory on the command prompt of your computer and run the following command which runs test suites parallel:
 "pabot -d ./TestResults -x result.xml ./TestSuites"

 b.
 How to run the test in a CI/CD pipeline;
-- The tests code is pushed by Git to AzureDevOps git repository: https://dev.azure.com/duygulu-05/_git/AutoTestsInterviewProject
+- I use AzureDevOps as CI/CD environment and project repository.
+The tests code is pushed by Git to AzureDevOps git repository: https://dev.azure.com/duygulu-05/_git/AutoTestsInterviewProject
 - The Azure pipeline is created and configured for this project as well (./azure-pipelines.yml).
 The project pipelines are in: https://dev.azure.com/duygulu-05/AutoTestsInterviewProject/_build?definitionId=2